-Parts Most Frequently Used: Seed, Root, Leaves, Stem and Flower
+Parts Most Frequently Used: Seed, Root, Leaf, Stem, Flower

 Flavors/Temps: Bitter, Warm, Cool, Dry

 Caution: Considered safe, however touching the thorns on the plant can cause a rash in some people, so wear gloves while harvesting fresh plants.

 Milk thistles name derives from its leaves that are one, mottled with splashes of white, and two, contain milky sap.

 Milk thistle can be used to treat the toxic effects of acetaminophen (Tylenol), which can cause liver damage when used in high doses.
 Milk thistle is often suggested for treatment for alcoholic hepatitis, fatty liver, radiation, viral hepatitis, and alcoholic cirrhosis.

 The active constituent in milk thistle is silymarin.
 Silymarin is a group of flavonoids (silibinin, silydianin, and silychristin) that are known for repairing liver cells damaged by alcohol and other toxic substances.
 It is known for its anti-inflammatory and antioxidant property.

 Milk thistle may interfere with the following medications because both milk thistle and these medications are broken down by the same liver enzymes: allergy drugs (Allegra), Drugs for high cholesterol (including statins such as lovastatin, Mevacor, Altocor), Anti-anxiety drugs (Xanax, Valium, and Ativan), Anticoagulant drugs and blood thinners (Plavix and Coumadin), and some cancer drugs.
 Check with your healthcare provider if you are considering using milk thistle, especially as part of a detoxing program.

 New research indicates that milk thistle aids weight loss due to its ability to assist the breakdown of fats in the blood and body.